-If you’ve been practicing tai chi for a few years, you may have already been starting to practice some of the advanced skills.
+If you have been practicing tai chi for a few years, you may have already been starting to practice some of the advanced skills.
 Often, once we finish the series of courses to learn all the movements, we offer an advanced class.
 For instance, after the Basics course which every new student takes to gain some basic movement skills, people will typically choose to attend a Yang Style course series of 2 parts plus the advanced course which imparts a deeper understanding as well as increased details about the nuances of each movement.

 In addition to gaining all these details about how a tai chi form is truly practiced, there are also other concepts or additional layers of understanding which face students as they advance their skill level.
-In this blog, we’ll discuss the last of the 3 main challenges of advancing tai chi skills.
+In this blog, we will discuss the last of the 3 main challenges of advancing tai chi skills.

 Don’t stop (Soft 柔軟 róuruǎn)